 We found that the best leaf vacuums can do double-duty as leaf blowers, which comes in handy if you don’t need to collect and bag the leaves.
 See the multitaskers ahead!
 Keeping your yard, garage, or flowerbed free from fallen leaves will be a snap with our five favorites—one is certain to meet your needs.

 Make quick work of sweeping up a light to medium accumulation of fallen leaves with the Toro UltraPlus Leaf Vacuum.
-Rated 4.3 stars by shoppers, this handy vacuum features air speeds up to 250 mph and an airflow volume of 350 (CFM) as well as two power settings: high power for piles of dry leaves and low power for vacuuming around the bases of plants without damaging them.
+This handy vacuum features air speeds up to 250 mph and an airflow volume of 350 (CFM) as well as two power settings: high power for piles of dry leaves and low power for vacuuming around the bases of plants without damaging them.
 While you work, its patented Shredz-All Shred Ring tears dry leaves into half-inch pieces or smaller so they don’t take up as much room in the snap-on leaf collection bag.
 The vacuum weighs in at 8.9 pounds and should be connected to either a 16-gauge, 50-foot cord or a 14-gauge, 100-foot exterior extension cord to cover your yard.
-Available from Amazon.

 For large gardens and heavy leaf accumulation, it’s hard to beat the Husqvarna 2-Cycle Gas Leaf Vacuum, which draws in air at speeds of up to 170 mph and features an air volume of 470 CFM.
-This 4-star vacuum also features mulching knives that grind up natural debris so that you can fit up to 16 bags’ worth of dry leaves into the single collection bag!
-Fuel-powered, this leaf vacuum requires a standard mixture of 50-parts gasoline to 1-part of 2-stroke engine oil (also sold on Amazon).
+This vacuum also features mulching knives that grind up natural debris so that you can fit up to 16 bags’ worth of dry leaves into the single collection bag!
+Fuel-powered, this leaf vacuum requires a standard mixture of 50-parts gasoline to 1-part of 2-stroke engine oil.
 Though it weighs in at 9.4 pounds, the leaf bag comes with a shoulder strap that will help support the vacuum to reduce arm fatigue as you work.
 Its easy-crank engine enables quick starting and its anti-vibration technology diminishes hand stress while using this powerful landscaping tool.
-Available from Amazon.